-Running with a dog on a lead places strain on the dog’s neck, whilst also being prone to slipping off.
-Running with a harness transfers the load to the dog’s chest, allowing them to be much more comfortable and leaving you in complete control.
+Running with a dog on a lead places strain on the dog’s neck, while also being prone to slipping off.
+Running with a harness transfers the load to the dog’s chest, allowing them to be much more comfortable and leaving you in complete control while running.

 Most notably, be sure to bring a couple of poo bags whenever you head out the door for a run with your dog.
 Always bring more than one, it’s better to be on the safe side.
 These can be stored in the zip section of your running lead (like the one we suggested).

 How many miles can I run with my dog?